 Energize Delaware extends comprehensive counseling and the Home Performance with Energy Star, offering energy education and recommendations for residential customers.

-You also receive ongoing guidance on managing consumption, accessing rebates, and maintaining equipment to maximize savings today efficiently.
+You also receive ongoing guidance on managing consumption, accessing rebates, and maintaining equipment to maximize savings and food services today efficiently.

 Who Qualifies for Delaware Utility Assistance?